 (7) You will meet and enjoy some of the finest and friendliest people in the country and have the comradeship of associating with people with interests like yours.

 We want all veterans, not just retired officers, and patriots who are interested in our programs to become active in our chapter.
-For an ABQ Chapter, MOAA Membership Application, click on this link: Join ABQ Chapter and mail in your application today.
-The current year’s Membership is FREE for Regular & Auxiliary if you check the box expressing your willingness to receive the newsletter only electronically.
+For an ABQ Chapter, MOAA Membership Application, click Join (at the top) & Submit or click on this link: Join ABQ Chapter and mail in your application today.
+The current year’s Membership is FREE for Regular & Surviving Spouses, if you check the box expressing your willingness to receive the newsletter only electronically.

 THE ABQ CHAPTER HAS INITIATED A $2000 SCHOLARSHIP PROGRAM